 6. Serious Trauma and Severe Pain

 In cases when your pet is involved in a serious accident, it’s imperative that you visit the vet immediately.
 The injury might not be apparent on the surface, but organs and other internal structures may have been seriously hurt, requiring urgent medical care and attention.

-In these instances, you may want to inspect your pet’s body and their behavior.
+In these instances, you may want to inspect your pet’s body and behavior.
 Signs of severe pain such as compensatory postures, refusal to move, and whimpering should tell you that there’s something wrong on the inside.

 7. Refusing Food and Water